swethakothapalli/gatsby-starter-lumen/content/posts/files_moving.md

 ### multiple files moving from one location to other

-+For doing this you need to import shutil .
++ For doing this you need to import shutil .
 + Also you to import xlrd (importing xlrd supposing your file names were there in an excel sheet).

 Now let's see how we will move mutlple required files among lots of files in a folder